cliffpk3/oil_extract/README.md

 Treating data in Python is considerably better than treating it in the Power BI Power M interface, as Python allows for better performance/speed and scalability during data processing.

+- Assertive decisions and data treatment:
+<h5>	* Rename and standardize column names, adopting abbreviations according to the data type (DS, NR, SG, etc.);</h5>
+<h5>	* Standardize the first character to uppercase, allowing text standardization;                              </h5>
+<h5>	* The COMPLETION DATE column was changed from datetime to date format;                                      </h5>
+<h5>	* Rows with null data were deleted, as I found the guidance for treating this data confuse.                 </h5>

 <h4>3.3 Export refined that to .parquet file;</h4>
 It was chosen to generate a .parquet file instead of a .CSV file due to the significant gain in speed and storage size compared to CSV.
 Using the .parquet extension allows for more efficient work with large datasets.